On Course Load and Learning: Why Less is More

 If you take 18–21 credits, that's 54–63 hours per week just for coursework.
 Now add in extracurriculars (research projects, student clubs, applying for internships, etc.), personal responsibilities, and perhaps a part-time job.
 It becomes unsustainable.
 Something has to give, and what gives is depth of learning.

-While it’s true that some courses may require less work, this is often at the expense of rigor and depth.
-Courses that are easier or more superficial do not contribute to your intellectual growth in the same way that challenging courses do.
-They may help you check a box, satisfy a requirement, or boost your GPA, but they do not foster the kind of intellectual growth that undergraduate education should be about, especially if you’re an engineering student.
-Paying tuition for an easy A for what amounts to busywork while skipping the advanced courses that demand real effort—courses you’re unlikely to study on your own outside of the scaffolded environment of a class—is a poor trade, especially when time is zero-sum.
-I’d take the B+ in a rigorous course over the easy A.
+While it's true that some courses require less work, that's usually at the expense of rigor and depth.
+An easy or superficial course can help you check a box, satisfy a requirement, or boost your GPA, but it won't grow you intellectually the way a hard one will.
+And that growth is the point of an undergraduate education, especially in engineering.
+Paying tuition for an easy A that amounts to busywork, while skipping the advanced courses that demand real effort (the ones you're unlikely to study on your own, outside the scaffolding of a class), is a poor trade when time is zero-sum.
+I'd take the B+ in a rigorous course over the easy A.

-The credit-hour math is a “minimum.”
-In practice, most technical courses routinely exceed it, so you will likely be spending more than the minimum required time on your coursework.
-Even if you push well beyond 50–60 hours per week on coursework, there’s a limit to how much cognitive load a person can manage effectively.
-The human brain has finite attention and processing capacity.
-Overloading it with too many courses leads to diminished returns in learning quality.
+The credit-hour math is a minimum.
+In practice, most technical courses routinely exceed it, so you'll likely spend more time than that.
+And even if you push well past 50–60 hours a week, there's a ceiling on how much a person can absorb: the brain has finite attention and processing capacity, and piling on more courses past that point just lowers the quality of what you learn.

 The Multiple Major Trap